Zach-G/MWOMechScraper/ReadMe.txt

 personal use.

 The included .csv files are example outputs of what to expect and are the direct product of scraping my personal account.
+Don't worry about deleting the files as when the program is run successfully, the contents will be overwritten with your account's information.